 Brian: True – and Putin thinks he can get away with almost anything.
 But where adoption’s concerned all the pressure now is to speed things up when some perfectly decent adoptive parents have had to wait over two years just because of the keyboard clickers pushing things around from one committee to the next.

-Gemma: Yes, but where Rachel still thinks we have more to do is on catching up with adoption grief itself.
+Gemma: Yes, but where Rachel still thinks we have more to do is about adoption grief itself.
 That’s what her service is really about – her motive was always personal after her own experience way back when she was still a student.
 Of course, she knows we’ve come a hell of a long way since then, when as an unmarried mother she wasn’t allowed to attend the ante-natal clinic, and was railroaded into giving up Moira.
 We’re familiar with the churches apologising for forced adoptions in these politically correct days.
 Indeed, the last bit of her talk this time was about how she’s got into advising the police on dealing with ‘honour’ crimes – believe it or not, somebody in the police found her website and realised she might know how people in that culture tick.

 Brian: Not before time we’ve picked up on that connection.
 We ought to be thinking about how the honour and shame stuff has real appeal because originally it’s about service and sacrifice to save face for your family, or for that matter your country.
 Whether it comes down to ante-natal clinics or bushido warriors it’s all about the same thing in the end.
 You may remember that old Tom Cruise film The Last Samurai where he ends up a samurai himself ready to die rather than lose honour by surrender, because he came to admire the Japanese spirituality and commitment to the last.